IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - riddle/steps for finding nexida
 - what was Coriolis up to
 - Kevara election mechanics - the beast comes alive?
+- rewrite and remove Mirwood storyline.
+Tie the engine piece into Nexida.
 ### Medium
 -  tie mushika into it
 - forge painting - this can be a sidequest or integrated into a bigger adventure